Clinical case study

 Weigh up the need for antibiotics with two different cases of acute otitis media in this free case study.

-This activity has been accredited for 1 Core point in the ACRRM PD Program for the 2017–2019 triennium (activity code: 8176).
+This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 19458)

 Two children with otitis media – are antibiotics required for either?

 Oliver, a 5-year-old boy with a cold, has been complaining of a sore left ear since last night.

 Charlotte, a 14-month-old girl who has also had a cold for several days, has been very irritable overnight.
 She woke up more lethargic than normal and is refusing to eat.

 How would you assess these patients?
 What would your initial treatment recommendation be?
 How would you weigh up the need for antibiotics?

 Complete this online case study to receive instant feedback on your responses and compare your approach with your peers.
 Includes expert commentary provided by Professor Chris Del Mar.

 By completing this case study you will be able to:

 - outline recommended pharmacological management of acute otitis media (AOM)